zenGate-Global/merkle-oracle-node/README.md

     -   `contractAddress`: (string) The on-chain address of the Merkle oracle validator script.
     -   `singletonPolicyId` & `singletonName`: (string) The policy ID and asset name of the NFT that ensures the contract's UTxO is unique.
     -   `merkleOracleScriptRef`: The transaction output reference (`txId`, `index`) that contains the validator script.

+Note: the `contract` section values are determined after running the `genesis` command with the [Merkle Oracle CLI](https://github.com/zenGate-Global/merkle-oracle-cli).

 ### Running with Docker Compose (Recommended)